Some biographical data on Klaus Billand

 In 1983, after a competitive recruitment examination, I joined the staff of the Secretariat of the Vienna based UN specialized agency UNIDO which promotes sustainable industrial development in Africa, Asia and Latin America.
 After assignments for Latin America, Africa and Asia including China, I was UN Reform Coordinator at UNIDO until 2012.
 During my 30 years career with the Organization, including a nearly eight years stay as UNIDO Country Director in Brazil and Argentina in the 1990s, I could complete my language competence in English, Portuguese, Spanish and French.

 Since 2011, I am member of the Music Critics Association of North America (MCANA) in the USA and since 2019 of the Richard Strauss Gesellschaft in Salzburg.

-Since 2001 I have been collecting the posters from new productions of Wagner operas which I also reviewed and showed some 100 to date in expositions in Bayreuth, Budapest, Fuessen, Geneva and Vienna.
+Since 2001, I have been collecting the posters from new productions of Wagner operas which I also reviewed and of which I showed some 100 in expositions in Bayreuth, Budapest, Fuessen, Geneva and Vienna.
 Some 150 are planned to be shown in 2022 in Leipzig and Bayreuth expositions.

 I am a member of the Richard Wagner Associations Berlin, Leipzig, Munich, Nuremberg, Turku and Vienna.